-Highest Level (Crisis) Consequences to support Violent physical aggression causing personal injury: intentional punching, kicking, head-butting, biting or slapping Directed verbal abuse towards an adult or pupil including swearing, racist language, sexist language, homophobic language Use of objects/weapons to intentionally hurt others Bullying/persistent intimidation Absconding from school premises SLT informed immediately Removal from the place the incident took place- or removal of other children if this is safer option- safety to be prioritised Repair, reflect, restore discussed with an adult (and other children where appropriate) An educational/protective consequence Parent/Carer notified A behaviour log to be completed- CPOMs An internal/fixed term/permanent exclusion in line with guidance- at decision of HT Referral or advice sought from Children's Services

-- Where behaviour is difficult there should be a clear line of communication: Support staff- class teacher- SLT- Headteacher SLT/ HT should always be made aware of dangerous and crisis behaviours. - Anxiety Mapping (Appendix 1) will be used to record patterns in behaviour, this will be shared with the SLT and, if appropriate, discussed with parents - Where there are more serious incidents of poor behaviour, e.g. Physical violence towards another child or member of staff a record of behaviour will be completed- this will be uploaded onto CPOMs (Appendix 2).
-This details the incident and actions immediately taken and is submitted to the SLT for follow up action, which dependent upon the nature and severity of the incident may result in parents being informed and, if necessary and proportionate a fixed term exclusion in line with Lincolnshire County Council and DfE Exclusion Guidance (at the decision of the Headteacher) - Where incidents of dangerous behaviour continue a Risk Management Plan RMP (Appendix 3) will be developed with parents and the Headteacher and will be shared with all adults who work with the child to provide support for difficult and dangerous behaviours.
+- SLT informed immediately - Removal from the place the incident took placeor removal of other children if this is safer optionsafety to be prioritised - Repair, reflect, restore discussed with an adult (and other children where appropriate) - An educational/protective consequence - Parent/Carer notified - A behaviour log to be completed- CPOMs - An internal/fixed term/permanent exclusion in line with guidance- at decision of HT - Referral or advice sought from Children's Services.
+PRT, BOSS, CAHMS - Where behaviour is difficult there should be a clear line of communication: Support staff- class teacher- SLT- Headteacher SLT/ HT should always be made aware of dangerous and crisis behaviours. - Therapeutic Thinking graduated response to be followed (Appendix 1) - Anxiety Mapping (Appendix 1) will be used to record patterns in behaviour, this will be shared with the SLT and, if appropriate, discussed with parents - Where there are more serious incidents of poor behaviour, e.g. Physical violence towards another child or member of staff a record of behaviour will be completed and entered or uploaded on CPOMs.
+This details the incident and actions immediately taken and is submitted to the SLT for follow up action, which dependent upon the nature and severity of the incident may result in parents being informed and, if necessary and proportionate a fixed term exclusion in line with Lincolnshire County Council and DfE Exclusion Guidance (at the decision of the Headteacher) - Where incidents of dangerous behaviour continue a Risk Management Plan RMP (Appendix 2) will be developed with parents and the Headteacher and will be shared with all adults who work with the child to provide support for difficult and dangerous behaviours.
 At this stage, a BOSS referral (Behaviour Outreach Support Service) may be considered and the SENDCo will then develop a Pastoral Support Plan (PSP) to support this.